 Academic discourse is having purposeful interactions about particular content.
-It is discourse that is co-constructed, student-driven, authentic and content specific.
+The discourse should be co-constructed, student-driven, authentic and content specific.
 Academic discourse is a critical part of English Language development as well as content understanding.
 Using academic language frames for a variety of purposes helps students grow their ability to use and comprehend English for different purposes and at different registers.